manusov/NumaCpuAndRamBenchmarks/README.md

 # NumaCpuAndRamBenchmarks
 Benchmark utility for cache and DRAM (Win x64 only).

-v097, v098_debug directories contains FASM sources.
+v1.00.00-DEBUG directory contains FASM sources.

 For Windows XP/7/8/10 x64 only.